 Nut-Free Cabin:

-For those campers who are severely allergic to nuts of any kind, lodging is available in a cabin that is kept nut aware throughout the summer.
-Campers and their roommates who wish to stay in this cabin should indicate this when they register online.
+For those campers who are severely allergic to nuts of any kind, lodging is available in a cabin that is kept nut-free throughout the summer.
+Campers and their roommates who wish to stay in this cabin should indicate this on the online registration form.
 All campers in this cabin (even roommates without allergies) will need to bring only nut-free snacks and will be required to follow allergy-aware guidelines, such as not sharing snacks with each other and always washing hands after eating.
-At times, girls who are not “nut free” will be assigned to this cabin.
-They can be reassured that this cabin is just like all the others and is not separated from the rest of the camp.
+At times, girls who are not “nut-free” will be assigned to this cabin.
+This cabin is just like all the others and is not separated from the rest of the camp.
 The only difference is that products containing nuts are never allowed in or around the cabin.

 Open Enrollment:

 Open enrollment begins on April 1 for girls from nonparticipating stakes who wish to attend Oakcrest.
-Beginning on April 1, a registration link will be posted on the Open Enrollment page for campers from nonparticipating areas who finished the 7th grade in 2024.
-All open enrollment campers and their parents/guardians should follow the Open Enrollment instructions found on the website under the Registration tab.
+Beginning on April 1, a registration link will be posted on the Open Enrollment page for campers from nonparticipating areas who are eligible to attend Oakcrest.
+All open enrollment campers and their parents should follow the Open Enrollment instructions found on the website under the Registration tab.

 Open enrollment registration is accepted on a first-come, first-served basis.
-Forms and payments are accepted up to two weeks prior to the specific desired week of camp, if space is available.
-After all participating stakes have registered in March, additional available openings will be posted on the website.
-Open enrollment campers will label their luggage with grey duct tape.
-Open enrollment campers should mail their Signature Forms and payments to the appropriate person listed below, and are not included in the payment that participating stakes turn in on Registration Day.
-Participating stake leaders are not responsible for open enrollment campers.
+If space is available, registration and payment must be received and processed two weeks before the camper is scheduled to attend.
+Available openings will be posted on the website.
+Open enrollment campers will label their luggage with gray duct tape and check in at the open enrollment table.
+The fee for open enrollment is $255.
+Open enrollment campers should mail their signed signature form and payments to one of the Women’s Committee members below.
+Payment for an open enrollment camper cannot be included in the payment that participating stakes turn in on Registration Day.
 Oakcrest does not accept personal checks.
-Please pay with a cashier’s check or money order.
+Cashier’s checks or money orders are accepted.

 Mail open enrollment payments to one of the following: